|

 and continued through the budget and post-budget period.
 The Clinton visit

 further catalysed the speed of capitulation to US imperialist interests.
+It has been a three-pronged attack on the country’s interests.

 First, a host of bills, acts, legislations, policies, etc., dictated by the WTO/World